Tip: if you experience problems playing these files in Internet Explorer try re-opening the site in Firefox or Chrome.Cromwell: myth and reality

 Professor Peter Gaunt and Dr David Smith, chaired by Professor Jason Peacey, debate,

-In terms of the main civil war of 1642-46, did parliament win
+In terms of the main civil war of 1642-46, did parliament win because

-royalists lose it because of operational blunders?
+because of operational blunders?

 Dr Joan Redmond and Professor Jason Peacey, chaired by Dr David Smith, debate,